-Shiroshari (白シャリ, white shari) is shari made from rice vinegar and other ingredients such as sugar, and kombu.
+Shiroshari (白シャリ, white shari) is shari made from rice vinegar and other ingredients such as sugar and kombu.
 This is the sushi rice found in most sushi restaurants.
-As the vinegar blend is a light pale yellow, it does not impart color to the rice.
+The vinegar blend is a light pale yellow, so it does not impart color to the rice.

 Akashari (赤シャリ, red shari) has a brownish color that looks like brown rice at first glance.
-The akashari has an elegant balance of acidity and sweetness if prepared properly.
+The akashari has an elegant balance of acidity and sweetness if appropriately prepared.
 But if prepared poorly, the strong vinegar can overpower the topping, resulting in poorly constructed sushi.

 Akazu and Edomae Sushi

 Akazu was popularized during the latter half of the Edo period (1603-1867) due to the popularity of Edomae sushi (江戸前寿司), Edo-style sushi (Edo 江戸 is the former name of Tokyo).
 Rice was a precious commodity, so rice vinegar was a valuable condiment used by the upper class.

 Meanwhile, akazu, which uses sake lees, was cheaper than rice vinegar.
 Vinegar was a crucial ingredient in sushi, which prevented spoilage and food poisoning at the time without advanced refrigeration.